 Chemical Dependency is the third largest killer in America today after heart disease and cancer.
 Conservative statistics show that every chemically dependent person affects the lives of at least four people, which may include spouse, children, employer and friends.
 Recent reports show that alcohol and other drug abuse costs industries at least $70 billion per year.
 Employees who use drugs on the job perform at about 50% of their normal ability.
 Lost productivity alone amounts to an estimated $30 billion per year.

-Groups will be held every Tuesday-Thursday 5:30-8:00pm.
-The client will be responsible for attending a minimum of 3 outside 12 step meetings on their own each week.
+Groups will be held every Tuesday-Thursday from 5:00-7:30pm.
+The client will be responsible for attending a minimum of 1 outside 12 step meeting on their own each week.

 Educational activities include lectures, educational groups, video and written assignments.
 Also, a thorough understanding of relapse prevention is given to participants.

 Families are strongly encouraged to participate in family therapy with the client to address identified issues.
 We also strongly encourage family to attend Al-Anon or other support groups designed for families of the chemically dependent.

 At the end of the 14 week program, clients will receive a certification of completion.
 Family members will be encouraged to attend these ceremonies.
 All clients will be referred to an appropriate aftercare program.